go-sprout/sprout/docs/roadmap-to-sprout-v1.0.md

 Provide comprehensive, easy-to-understand documentation that covers all functionalities, use cases, and examples to improve the developer experience.

 {% hint style="success" %}
-This feature are implemented on v0.5.0, documentations can be found here:
+These features are implemented on v0.5.0, documentations can be found here:

 <mark style="color:green;">You are on the official documentation site</mark> :tada:
 {% endhint %}